Perseus and Andromeda

 The original score of Lully is abbreviated to a 75 minute performance.

 A Spanish language pilot version premiered in July 2012 in the prestigious Festival de Teatro Clásico de Almagro (Spain) to much success.
-In 2015 they premiered a Flemish version at AMUZ Antwerpen, and a Danish Version was shown at the Aalborg Opera and the the Copenhagen Renaissance music festival and the european day for Early Music.
+In 2015 they premiered a Flemish version at AMUZ Antwerpen, and a Danish Version was shown at the Aalborg Opera and the Copenhagen Renaissance music festival and the European day for Early Music.

 image-4